 Individuals have the right to choose whether they want to report an incident of sexual violence to the University, to local law enforcement agencies, or to both.
 Individuals also have the right not to file a report.
 If a victim decides they would like to report an incident, they are encouraged to file a report as soon as possible.
 Delays in reporting may make gathering evidence more difficult, which may in turn affect criminal prosecutions and University investigations.
 A CARE Advocate can explain the options and procedures associated with filing a report and will assist victims in notifying the appropriate police agency and/or the University should the victim choose to do so.
 Please note that reporting an incident is a separate step from choosing to participate in prosecution.
-When an individual files a report, they pany the reporter when making the report to the Police.
+When an individual files a report, they are not obligated to participate in legal or University proceedings.
+A decision to participate or not participate in such proceedings can be made at any time.